 Appointing a debt collection agency on their behalf,

-Sell their debts to a third party who specializes in pursuing bad debts, and
+Sell their debts to a third party who specialises in pursuing bad debts, and

-Enforce any security that has over Company’s property.
+Enforce any security that it has over your Company’s property.

 The right to serve a written notice for repayment of any loan plus accrued interest could issue a Statutory Demand which then could ultimately lead to the Company being forced into Compulsory Liquidation.